Taiwing/ft_ssl/README.md

 is the '=' sign with is only there to pad the output to make sure its length is a multiple of 4.

-The valid base64 digits for this program are (from 0 to 63):
-> ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789+/

 ```
 Usage: base64 [options]
 	-d			decode mode